 Aliya Haider is the Head of Fixed income Regulatory at Guggenheim Securities.
 Prior to Guggenheim, she worked at major investment banks, including 7 years at JPMorgan Chase, as Senior Counsel for the Global Corporate Bank.
 In that role, Aliya helped build the legal infrastructure for the bank’s expansion into emerging economies.
 Prior to JPMorgan, she defended women’s health at the Center for Reproductive Rights (CRR).
 Prior to CRR, she was an associate at Heller Ehrman, LLP.
 Aliya has a J.D. from Harvard Law School, where she was a Truman Scholar, an M.Sc., with distinction, from the London School of Economics, and a B.A., summa, Phi Beta Kappa, in International Relations & Fine Art from Columbia University.
 She lives in Manhattan with her young son.

-Laura Heck is VP, Strategy & Business Development at NBCU News Group where she leads digital partnerships and strategic initiatives with publishers, social platforms and connected TV devices.
-She previously led digital business strategy & operations for MSNBC Digital.
-Prior to joining NBCU Laura led Digital Audience Development & Analytics for Time Inc.’s News & Sports Group and Business Development for TIME.com where she pursued new partnerships and played a key role TIME’s social media strategy and success.
+Laura Heck is Director, Web Strategy at Accenture where she’s focused on the strategy and roadmap for Accenture’s web presence.
+Previously Laura was VP, Strategy & Business Development for NBCUniversal News Group Digital focusing on digital growth and distribution and prior to that, Laura led digital business strategy & operations for MSNBC Digital.
+And at Time Inc., Laura led Digital Audience Development & Analytics for the News & Sports Group and Business Development for TIME.com where she pursued new partnerships and played a key role TIME’s social media strategy and success.
 Laura received her B.S. in Finance & Marketing from the University of Delaware and her M.B.A. from the Fordham Gabelli School of Business.